thookham/petals/README.md

 > [!NOTE]
 > **Antigravity Hydrated Fork**
 > This repository is a verified hydration of the original Petals codebase.
-It includes additional verification tools (`SCAFFOLD/`) to simulate swarm behavior and verify routing logic without requiring a full GPU cluster.
+It is configured for standard swarm inference.

 ---